TheOdinProject/curriculum/advanced_html_css/accessibility/wai_aria.md

 <span id='password-requirements'>Password must be at least 10 characters long.</span>
 ```

 When the `<input>` element receives focus, a screen reader would announce, "Password, edit protected, password must be at least ten characters long."
-This immediately notifies a screen reader user of any requirements for the password they want to choose, any time the input receives focus.
+This immediately notifies a screen reader user of any requirements for the password they want to choose any time the input receives focus.

 ### Hiding content from the accessibility tree